LoneWolf0710/May_Pc_AI_Companion/README.md

 # 🌸 May — AI Desktop Companion

 **May** is a full-featured desktop AI companion that runs locally on Windows, controls your PC via voice/text commands, and has long-term memory.
-She's inspired by Shikimori from *Shikimori Not Just a Cutie* — cool, calm, caring, and subtly adorable.

 > **Repository:** [LoneWolf0710/May_Pc_AI_Companion](https://github.com/LoneWolf0710/May_Pc_AI_Companion/tree/May) (`May` branch)